edgedb/easy-edgedb/README.md

     SELECT jonathan_strength > min(array_unpack(doors));
 ```

-However, later on we learned the `any()` function, which is another way to do this.
+However, later on we learned the `any()` function.
+With `any()`, we could change the query to this:

 ```
 WITH
   jonathan_strength := (SELECT Person FILTER .name = 'Jonathan Harker').strength,
   doors := (SELECT Castle FILTER .name = 'Castle Dracula').doors,
-    SELECT any(array_unpack(doors) < jonathan_strength);
+    SELECT any(array_unpack(doors) < jonathan_strength); # Only this part is different
 ```

 And of course, we could also create a function to do the same now that we know how to write them.
-Since we are filtering by name (Jonathan Harker and Castle Dracula), the function would also just take two strings and conduct the same query.
+Since we are filtering by name (Jonathan Harker and Castle Dracula), the function would also just take two strings and do the same query.

 Don't forget, we needed `array_unpack()` because the function [`any()`](https://www.edgedb.com/docs/edgeql/funcops/set#function::std::any) works on sets: